 Happy owners.
 Happy developers.
 Happy users.
 Increased ROI.

-Throughout our careers, we’ve found these things to be the root of success when it comes to land development design.
+Throughout my career, I’ve found these things to be the root of success when it comes to land development design.
 Although there are many different types of land development – single family, multi-family, retail, commercial and industrial to name a few – all projects have fundamental commonalities.
 Regardless of development type, we at SEH live by the following principles.